 IT staff and select members of the Marketing & Communications team (such as the UX designer and front-end developer) have global access to the website.

-Permissions for content editors have three roles: Primary publisher, publisher and editor.
+Permissions for content managers have three roles: Primary editor, editor and contributor.

-The primary web publisher may designate individuals who have the ability to publish content on a web page.
-Each top-level directory will have one primary web publisher, who may designate a backup in situations when they are out of the office.
-This person is responsible for maintenance of the page and for supervision of all publishers and editors who work on the page.
-Primary web publisher are responsible for:
+The primary editor may designate individuals who have the ability to publish content on a web page.
+Each top-level directory will have one primary editor, who may designate a backup in situations when they are out of the office.
+This person is responsible for maintenance of the page and for supervision of all editors and contributors who work on the page.
+Primary editors are responsible for:

 - Following best practices in SEO